 Yeshua the Messiah is the very embodiment of Truth, every word he ever spoke was true, and as he said of himself, he is “The Way, The Truth and The Life” (John 14:6).
 Of course we will never get our heads around all of the Truth or even come close, but we CAN know Truth, because we can know Yeshua.

 In our relationship with him, we grow more and more in our understanding of truth as we get to know him and his word.
+The Holy Spirit reveals truth to us as we walk with him and read the Scriptures.
 Paul reminds us that this world is imperfect and partial, but that we will experience God’s complete perfection in the age to come.
 He says,

 “But when the perfect comes, the partial will pass away… now we see in a mirror dimly, but then face to face.
 Now I know in part; then I shall know fully, even as I have been fully known.”
 (1 Corinthians 13:10-12)